 Funding available from the Commonwealth of Virginia allowing up to two-thirds of program costs to be covered for trainees in eligible programs.
-For more information contact LaVerne Taylor, Accounting Manager, at or (434) 572-5485.
+For more information contact LaVerne Taylor, Budget & Finance Administrator, at or (434) 572-5485.

 The Southern Virginia Higher Education Foundation administers and grants several different scholarships for students pursuing their education at the Southern Virginia Higher Education Center.
 Amounts vary.
 For more information visit www.svhef.org.